As Ever

 As Ever (stylized as As ever), formerly known as American Riviera Orchard (abbreviated as ARO), is an American food brand created in 2024 by Meghan, Duchess of Sussex.
 Headquartered in Santa Barbara, California, the brand originally took its name from the region's nickname, the "American Riviera".

-The company launched with an Instagram teaser and a website, followed by the release of a small batch of raspberry jam sent to selected recipients.
-Further product lines and a broader rollout are anticipated.
+The company launched with an Instagram teaser and a website, followed by the release of a small batch of strawberry jam sent to selected recipients.
+Further product lines and a broader rollout followed.

 History

 Creation

 In September 2023, the tabloid news site TMZ wrote Meghan was planning on founding a lifestyle brand.
 Meghan filed for the patent for American Riviera Orchard in March 2024, followed by a soft launch of the company on social media channels the same month.
 The social media profiles included a link that sent social media users to the company's website, where they could sign up for the announcements waitlist.
 The New Zealand Herald said the creation of the brand likely coincides with Meghan's upcoming Netflix specials.
 In an op-ed for The Guardian, the columnist Arwa Mahdawi said the brand is likely Meghan's attempt to try to come back from what Rolling Stone called a "flop era" for the couple in mid-2023, a period of stagnation in their careers.